thierbig/EpochAuthenticHD/README.md

 In the epoch_live (WoW folder) folder, extract the .mpq files into the Data folder and the Icons folder into the Interface folder.

-**WARNING: If your PC isn't that strong ore feel you want more FPS, do not use/extract the HD Spells/Items Icons!**
+**WARNING: If your PC isn't powerful or feel you want more FPS, do not use/extract the HD Spells/Items Icons!**

 **If you want OLD Original Vanilla Character Models for your own character, delete PATCH-C**